daviddeejjames/send-that-invoice/README.md

 # send-that-invoice

-A small NodeJS app that emails a file from a given Dropbox folder :email: :box:
+Small NodeJS app that automatically emails a file from a given Dropbox folder 📤

+## Develop
+// TODO

+## Build & Deploy
+// TODO